collindching/collinching.github.io/_pages/thoughts.md

 Rely on yourself to get things done at the end of the day.

-The more you iterate, the more you improve.
+When training, the more iterations you do, the more you improve.
+Analogously with a project, the more iterations you do, the greater chances of success.
+Think of each iteration as a small percentage increase in your success probability.

 If you can develop resilience to failure and discouragement, your ability to grow is limitless.